BeitxuelaWEB/filmcity/README.md

 =======
 # Functionalities
--See all the movies in the DB
+- See all the movies in the DB
--Find a movie by its ID
+- Find a movie by its ID
--Add a new movie to the DB
+- Add a new movie to the DB
--Delete a selected movie
+- Delete a selected movie
--Update movie information
+- Update movie information
--Add a booked status if a movie is rented
+- Add a booked status if a movie is rented
--Get the name of the renter
+- Get the name of the renter
--Rate a movie by its ID
+- Rate a movie by its ID